MohmmeddAlsaad/web-security/README.md

-# Web Security Interview Questions
+# More Important Web Security Interview Questions

 ## 1. What is web security?